This website, its text and photographs are © 2009 - 2017 Al Frazza. All rights reserved.

 - May 23-August 17 The first session of the Provincial Congress of New Jersey begins in Trenton.
 The Provincial Congress of New Jersey functioned as a governing body while New Jersey made the transition from British Colony to one of the United States.

 Five sessions were held between May 1775 and August 1776.
 The first three sessions were held in Trenton, the fourth session was held in New Brunswick, and the fifth session was held in Burlington, Trenton and New Brunswick.

 There are a number of historical sites in New Jersey associated with some of the delegates of the Provincial Congress of New Jersey:

 ~ Abraham Bonnell - Tavern in Clinton; Gravesite at Bethlehem Presbyterian Church in Pittstown.

 ~ Silas Condict - Gravesite at the Presbyterian Church in Morristown.

-~ John Cooper - Fled his home in Woodbury when it was occupied by General Cornwallis.
-Gravesite at nearby Friends Meeting House.
+~ John Cooper - Fled his Woodbury home when it was occupied by General Cornwallis.
+Grave at nearby Friends Meeting House.

 ~ Samuel Dick - Gravesite in St. John's Church in Salem.